-The members of the management board of an AG are subject to a duty of loyalty to the company, have to observe the best interests of the company and are bound by a non-compete obligation for the duration of office.
+The members of the management board of an AG are subject to a duty of loyalty to the company, must observe the best interests of the company, and are bound by a non-compete obligation for the duration of office.
 They shall disclose conflicts of interest to the supervisory board without undue delay.
 The DCGK also makes statements to that effect.
 In certain situations, members of the management board should thus either abstain from casting votes or not even participate in the meeting or the relevant topic.

-The members of the supervisory board of an AG and a two-tier system SE and of the administrative board of a one-tier system SE are also bound by a duty of loyalty, but there are no mandatory statutory provisions that require and define independence.
+The members of the supervisory board of an AG, and a two-tier system SE and of the administrative board of a one-tier system SE, are also bound by a duty of loyalty, but there are no mandatory statutory provisions that require and define independence.
 However, a few restrictions aiming at independence prohibit an individual from becoming a member of the supervisory or administrative board – eg, where the individual is part of the management of a subsidiary of the company.
 Nevertheless, the DCGK requires a certain degree of independence to avoid conflicts of interest.

 In this respect, the supervisory board shall determine an appropriate number of independent members.
-The DCGK gives new indicators for determining the independence of members of the supervisory board.
+The DCGK gives indicators for determining the independence of members of the supervisory board.
 These include personal or business relationships with the company, the management board, controlling shareholders and major competitors that may cause a substantial or not merely temporary conflict of interest.

 Members of management bodies shall conduct the company’s affairs with the due care of a prudent and diligent businessman, in particular in accordance with the applicable laws and the articles of association (duty of legality, including and of ever-increasing importance the duty to establish and maintain an effective compliance management system).
-In case of entrepreneurial decisions, the so-called business judgement rule applies in order to eliminate hindsight bias when legally evaluating the management bodies' past conduct.
-This means that members of the management board may be exempt from liability if they reasonably had assumed that they were acting on the basis of adequate information and in the best interests of the company.
+In the case of entrepreneurial decisions, the so-called business judgement rule applies in order to eliminate hindsight bias when legally evaluating the management bodies' past conduct.
+This means that members of the management board may be exempt from liability if they had reasonably assumed that they were acting on the basis of adequate information and in the best interests of the company.

 The same applies to the members of the supervisory and administrative board.
 However, their differing tasks and roles in the corporate governance of the respective company lead to a different emphasis of duties.

 In principle, members of management and supervising bodies owe their duties primarily to the company; they always have to act in the best interests of the company and its group.
-However, the interests of the company include, to a certain extent, the interests of all stakeholders (like creditors and employees) of the company (German "stakeholder model" in contrast to the Anglo-Saxon "shareholder model").
+However, the interests of the company include, to a certain extent, the interests of all stakeholders (like creditors and employees) of the company (the German “stakeholder model” in contrast to the Anglo-Saxon “shareholder model”).

 In an AG and SE (with a few exceptions in special statutory rules, eg, in the event of an insolvency, and in the context of wilful misconduct), creditors and shareholders cannot enforce a breach of duties of members of management and supervising bodies.
 The members of the bodies are rather jointly and severally liable in the internal relationship towards the company due to their joint responsibility.
 Thus, individual members of a management and supervising body may not alleviate themselves from liability because a certain task or responsibility was delegated to a different member internally.

-Furthermore, such breach may lead to a dismissal and, with respect to the management members, a termination of their service contract.
+Furthermore, such a breach may lead to a dismissal and, with respect to the management members, a termination of their service contract.

 In principle, the supervisory board is responsible and – according to case law – even has a duty to assert damage claims to the management board members.
 The company may waive its damage claims or enter into settlement arrangements on these claims only if three years have lapsed since the claim arose and the general meeting resolved thereupon without a minority of the shareholders (at least 10% of the share capital) raising an objection.

-Claims against Members of Corporate Governance
+Claims Against Members of Corporate Governance

 The rights and obligations on asserting claims against members of corporate governance bodies in an AG, SE and KGaA are independent of whether or not the members of these respective bodies have been discharged.
 Another particular consequence of a breach of duty in a listed company is that the company may be obliged to disclose it to the capital market by way of ad hoc notification.